ysyk2021/the-perfect-job-interview-a-complete-guide-to-succeeding-in-any-interview/src/chapter-5-2.md

-Chapter: Questions About Your Strengths and Weaknesses
+Questions About Your Strengths and Weaknesses
 ======================================================

 In any job interview, you are likely to encounter questions about your strengths and weaknesses.
 These questions offer the opportunity to showcase your qualifications, skills, and self-awareness.
 This chapter will guide you on how to effectively answer questions related to your strengths and weaknesses, allowing you to present yourself confidently and honestly.